Oil3/Webm-QuickLook-Plug-In/README.md

 >Delete the app.

 ## Update
 >Replace the older app with the newer app.
 MacOS looks for the extension in the app: if app is moved, a relaunch might be needed.
+Best to keep in `Macintosh HD/Applications`.

 Works on all macOSX versions (Big Sur to latest Sequoia) and all Silicon or Intel mac architectures.